Swimming Pool FAQ

 Q: Is fencing required for residential pools?

-Answer: The Arkansas Department of Health does not regulate single family residential pools.
+Answer: The Arkansas Department of Health does not regulate single-family residential pools.
 Requirements for fencing for residential pools would vary under local ordinances.
+A comprehensive guide to Safety Barriers can be found here.

 Q: What are the fencing requirements for commercial pools?